Spooky Tooth: History

 Prior to Spooky Tooth, four of the band's five founding members had performed in the band Art (formerly known as the V.I.P.'s).
 Following the dissolution of Art, the members of that band's final line-up (guitarist Luther Grosvenor, vocalist Mike Harrison, drummer Mike Kellie and bassist Greg Ridley) joined forces with American keyboardist/vocalist Gary Wright in October 1967 and formed Spooky Tooth.
 Wright was introduced to the members of Art by Chris Blackwell, the founder of Island Records renowned for promoting progressive rock, roots reggae and dub music.

 Their debut, It's All About, was released in June 1968 on Island Records and was produced by Jimmy Miller, who was also behind the boards for Spencer Davis Group, Motörhead, Traffic, the Rolling Stones and Blind Faith.

 The second album, Spooky Two (March 1969), also produced by Miller, gained some attention in the rock press but, like the debut, failed to sell.
-It was the last album release by the original lineup and included their now classic version of the Larry Weiss penned "Evil Woman" and "Better by You, Better than Me", which was covered by Judas Priest on their release Stained Class (1978).
+It was the last album release by the original lineup and included their later classic version of the Larry Weiss penned "Evil Woman" and "Better by You, Better than Me", which was covered by Judas Priest on their release Stained Class (1978).

 Ridley joined Humble Pie in 1969 and was replaced by Andy Leigh for the album Ceremony (December 1969).

 The experimental nature of Ceremony received mixed reviews and despite the project being instigated by Gary Wright, the album is considered by him to have ended the band's career.
 The record is described by another as being "one of the great screw-ups in rock history".
 As Wright describes it, "...We did a project that wasn't our album.
 It was with this French electronic music composer named Pierre Henry.
 We just told the label, 'You know this is his album, not our album.
 We'll play on it just like musicians.'
 And then when the album was finished, they said, 'Oh no no — it's great.
 We're gonna release this as your next album.'
 We said, 'You can't do that.
 It doesn't have anything to do with the direction of Spooky Two and it will ruin our career.'
 And that's exactly what happened."

 Wright left the band following the release of the album.
 Harrison, Grosvenor and Kellie remained and recorded The Last Puff (July 1970) with members of Joe Cocker's Grease Band (guitarist Henry McCullough, keyboardist Chris Stainton and bassist Alan Spenner).